 The EU Landfill Directive targets limit the amount of biodegradable municipal waste that can be landfilled, and statutory targets have been set for the years 2010, 2013, and 2020 under the Directive.
-Locally the Department have introduced annual landfill targets for Councils to meet.
+Locally the Department has also introduced annual landfill targets for Councils to meet.

 Substantial fines are payable for failing to meet the targets and this, in addition to the significantly increasing burden of landfill tax, are strong economic drivers for Councils to divert waste from landfill.
-In terms of the 2012 year, the indications from participant Councils show that the overall amount of biodegradable waste sent to landfill was within the allowance.
+In terms of the 2012/13 year, the indications from participant Councils show that the overall amount of biodegradable waste sent to landfill in the arc21 region was within the allowance.